Travis Trice

 COLLEGE

-Trice verbally committed to Michigan State on August 4, 2010, despite receiving offers from Butler, Creighton, Dayton, Minnesota, Northern Iowa, Northwestern, Penn State, and Richmond.
+Travis Trice suited up for Michigan State from 2011 through 2015 after verbally committing to the Spartans on August 4, 2010, despite receiving offers from Butler, Creighton, Dayton, Minnesota, Northern Iowa, Northwestern, Penn State, and Richmond, and he formally signed with the program during the November 2010 signing period.

-On October 30, 2011, Trice made his debut for Michigan State in a exhibition game against Ferris State University, a Division II school in the field of basketball.
-The guard recorded 7 points and 4 rebounds in 18 minutes.
+On October 30, 2011, Trice made his debut for Michigan State in a exhibition game against Ferris State University, a Division II school in the field of basketball, and the guard recorded 7 points and 4 rebounds in 18 minutes.

-Trice made his first official appearance with the team on November 11, 2011, in a Carrier Classic showdown vs North Carolina.
-He was allowed 20 minutes on the court, but 1-of-8 shooting limited him to 4 points throughout the game.
+Trice made his first official appearance with the team on November 11, 2011, in a Carrier Classic showdown vs North Carolina, and he played 20 minutes but went 1-of-8 from the field to finish with 4 points in that opener.

 AWARDS